Eldroth: Governance

 Historically in the wapentake of Ewcross and in the ceremonial county of the West Riding of Yorkshire, the village was moved into North Yorkshire in 1974.
 Prior to 1974, it was in the Settle Rural District council area as part of Lawkland civil parish.
-Between 1974 and 2023 it was in the district of Craven, it is now administered by the unitary North Yorkshire Council.
+Between 1974 and 2023 it was in the Craven District, it is now administered by the unitary North Yorkshire Council.

 The village is represented at Westminster as part of the Skipton and Ripon Constituency.

 The census of 1841 recorded 36 people living in Eldroth.
 In 2011, the population of the village was listed as part of the Lawkland civil parish.